UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/4-quality_control.md

 Both of the files should be open in firefox in separate tabs.
 Perform the following steps on both files.
-Click on the `Per base sequence quality` hyperlink on the left of the page & you will see a boxplot of the QC score distributions for every position in the read.
+Click on the `Per base sequence quality` hyper-link on the left of the page & you will see a boxplot of the QC score distributions for every position in the read.
 This is the first plot that bioinformaticians will look at for making informed decisions about later stages of the analysis.

 *What do you notice about the QC scores as you progress through the read?*